 Cognitive behavioral therapy (CBT)

 Cognitive behavioral therapy (CBT) is a widely-used form of talk therapy that teaches you to identify and change unhealthy thought patterns.
-While it’s effective in treating many mental health conditions, CBT can specifically be used as a form of stress therapy.
+While it’s effective in treating many mental health conditions, CBT can specifically be used as a form of stress management therapy.

 CBT works under the premise that though you might not be able to remove the source of your stress, you can learn to maintain a positive outlook and not let it get the best of you.
 CBT is an effective form of stress management that can also treat depression and anxiety and improve self-esteem.

 “Cognitive behavioral therapy (CBT) is one of the most effective methods when it comes to dealing with stress.
 It helps to target the negative thoughts and get them to become more neutral to positive.
 It also helps to identify cognitive distortions, which can impact thoughts and make things seem worse than they actually are.”

 Mindfulness-based cognitive therapy (MBCT) is a type of CBT that helps you learn to cope with stress by using both mindfulness techniques and CBT.